St Augustine's Parish Church News

 becomes glaringly apparent.

-It you have never experienced the danger of battle,
+It you have never experienced the danger of

-the world.
+people in the world.

 If you can attend a church meeting without fear,

-harassment, arrest, torture or death you are more blessed than
+harassment, arrest, torture or death you are more blessed

-three billion people in the world.
+than three billion people in the world.

 If you have food in the refrigerator, clothes